We’re Available 24/7

 What Do I Need To Know About Age Discrimination in Texas?

-Age discrimination is illegal in Texas and is prohibited under both state and federal law.
+Age discrimination is illegal in Texas and is prohibited under state and federal law.
 Here are some key things to know about age discrimination in Texas:

 Definition of age discrimination